n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.embeddingsopenai.md

 ## Node options

-* Base URL: the URL to send the request to.
+* **Base URL**: the URL to send the request to.
 Use this if you are using a self-hosted OpenAI-like model.
-* Batch Size: maximum number of documents to send in each request.
+* **Batch Size**: maximum number of documents to send in each request.
-* Strip New Lines: whether to strip new lines from input text. n8n enables this by default.
+* **Strip New Lines**: whether to remove new line characters from input text. n8n enables this by default.
-* Timeout: maximum amount of time a request can take in seconds.
+* **Timeout**: maximum amount of time a request can take in seconds.
 Set to -1 for no timeout.

 ## Related resources